 It was an art education that called for the rudiments, principles and rules of art, craft and design to be understood before experimentation was permitted.
-As a consequence we were taught how to draw including drawing from the cast, we undertook exercises in colour theory, perspective, type setting and pursued anatomy, calligraphy, graphic design, painting, furniture making, typography, pottery, costume drawing as well as studied the history of art, architecture, furniture design and costume.
+As a consequence we had to learn to draw.
+It is pertinent to observe that within two decades and drawing ceasing to become compulsory, conceptual art became de rigueur.
+This meant deskilling and where concepts or ideas took precedent over aesthetic concerns and the mastering of a craft resulting in, as many claim the replacement of artistry with anarchy.
+In our time as students at the BSoA we drew from the cast, we undertook exercises in colour theory, perspective, type setting and pursued anatomy, calligraphy, graphic design, painting, furniture making, typography, pottery, costume drawing as well as studied the history of art, architecture, furniture design and costume.
 Because our foundation course was so comprehensive, we never needed to become slaves to fashion or the sensations of the day, an issue we always noticed whenever we visited other art school exhibitions.
 Ours was a curriculum that encouraged us to seek a good balance between the head, the heart and hand.
-As such, it enable us to create as students and later in our professional lives fine and commercial works of art, craft and design that were figurative, abstract and innovative.
+As such, it enabled us to create as students and later in our professional lives fine and commercial works of art, craft and design that were figurative, abstract and innovative.

 The art school building, being a collection of wood and corrugated roofed studios and workshops had its own distinctive smell.
 Upon entering, one was met by an odour derived from a concoction of paint, printing ink, turps and linseed oil.